-The SCOUT can be reset completely by a hardware reset (pin \overline{RST}) or by the integrated undervoltage detection circuit.
+The SCOUT-DX can be reset completely by a hardware reset (pin \overline{RST}).
 Additionally each functional block can be reset separately via register SRES.

-If enabled an exchange awake, subscriber awake, watchdog timeout or undervoltage detection can generate a reset on pin RSTO/SDS2.
-A hardware reset always generates a reset on pin RSTO/SDS2 (see figure 80).
+If enabled an exchange awake, subscriber awake or watchdog time out can generate a reset on pin RSTO/SDS2.
+A hardware reset always generates a reset on pin RSTO/SDS2 (see figure 75).

-Figure 80 Reset Generation.
+Figure 75 Reset Generation.
 The above mentioned reset pulse widths are controlled by the clock pin FSC